 replicaprocess locally to provide a local network for development.

 Wasm) is a low-level computer instruction format.
 Because WebAssembly defines a portable,open-standard, binary format that abstracts cleanly over most modern computer hardware, it is broadly supported for programs that run on the internet.
-Programs written in Motoko are compiled to WebAssembly code for execution on Internet Computer clients.
+Programs written in Motoko are compiled to WebAssembly code for execution on Internet Computer replicas.